weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-3-monitor-prometheus-monitoring.md

-<h2 id="monitor-prometheus-monitoring-with-weave-cortex-configuring-cortex-for-your-production-environment">Configuring Cortex for Your Production Environment</h2>
+<h2 id="configuring-cortex-for-your-production-environment">Configuring Cortex for Your Production Environment</h2>

 Next you are going to enable Cortex to start pushing metrics to Weave Cloud.